grassrootseconomics/docs.grassecon.org/docs/cyber/pool-guide.md

 ![staking](img/Sarafu-Pool-Valora5.webp){: .center}

 Scroll down to exchange and select the asset and amount that you want to swap as well as the asset you want to swap it for.
+Note that you can only excahnge vouchers or other digital assets you have for what is in the pool.

 ![staking](img/Sarafu-Pool-Valora6.webp){: .center}